Under consideration: Cong on Bharat Jodo Yatra 2.0 | Politics

 Former Congress president Rahul Gandhi had undertaken the Bharat Jodo Yatra from Kanyakumari to Kashmir from September 7, 2022, to January 30 this year.

+The CWC resolved that the party organisation at all levels will continue to take forward the spirit, sentiment and purpose of the Bharat Jodo Yatra and keep it alive in every part of the country.

+The Congress' top decision-making body also alleged that it is ''abundantly clear that the disqualification of (Rahul) Gandhi as a Member of Parliament was an act of political vendetta by the prime minister''.
+It expressed deep satisfaction in his restoration to the position, saying truth and justice have triumphed.

-The Congress leaders have said the 136-day march, covering 4,081 kilometres in 12 states and two Union territories, 75 districts and 76 Lok Sabha constituencies, left an indelible impression on people's minds.
+Congress leaders have said Gandhi's 136-day march, covering 4,081 kilometres in 12 states and two Union territories, 75 districts and 76 Lok Sabha constituencies, left an indelible impression on people's minds.

 During the course of the yatra, Gandhi addressed 12 public meetings, more than 100 street-corner meetings and 13 press conferences.
 He had over 275 planned walking interactions and more than 100 sitting interactions.